 The doorman looked at me.
 “You’re not–” he began.

-“I can’t,” he said, moving in front of the door.
+“I can’t let you in,” he said, moving in front of the door.
 “No matter what you are.”

 “I, Megaera the Erinyes, am here on a mission of Peace,” I said, presenting my empty hands – claws and all.
-“I come openly and without malice, to speak to your boss.
-Tell him it’s about Lucy December.”
+“I come openly and without malice, to speak to Cole Spade, your employer.
+Tell him that it’s about Lucy December.”

 “What did she do?” the doorman asked.
-The fact that he assumed that meant he knew her pretty well.
+I grinned, because his assumption meant that he knew her fairly well.

 “It’s for your boss’s ears,” I said.
 “Let me talk to Cole.”

-He begrudgingly let me in.
+The doorman begrudgingly let me in.
 I strutted into the Front Line, enjoying both the blues music and the stares I was getting.
-Well, hell, it had been a rough week.
-Everyone needed some attention some of the time.
-Even if they had to turn into a seven-foot-tall gargoyle to do it.
+It had been a rough week, but I enjoyed the moment.
+Everyone needed some attention some of the time, even if they had to turn into a seven-foot-tall gargoyle to do it.

 “You just keep playing,” I said as I passed by the musicians.
 “Pretend I’m not even here.”